Pay your Inheritance Tax bill

 You’ll need to get a payment reference number before you can pay your Inheritance Tax bill.

-Pay from your own bank account
+Pay from your bank account

-You can pay from your own bank account or a joint account with the deceased:
+You can pay from your own bank account or a joint account with the deceased.

-- using online or telephone banking
+- using telephone banking

 - at your bank or building society